pnt1234/CSE891/README.md

 ### Course Outline:
 The topics to be covered in this course include:
-- Linear algebra.
+- Linear algebra (chapters 1-3, 7, 8 of Aggarwal2020)
 - Probability and statistics.
-- Numerical optimization.
+- Numerical optimization (chapters 4-6 of Aggarwal2020).
-- Random walk and Markov chain Monte Carlo.
+- Random walk and Markov chain Monte Carlo (chapter 4 of Blum et al 2020).
-- High dimensional space and random projection.
-- Generalization from data.
+- Generalization from data (chapter 2 and 5 of Blum et al 2020).

 ### Course Assessment:
 Students will be assessed based on the following: